Mindwerks/worldengine/README.md

 Executable file is available under [releases](https://github.com/ftomassetti/lands/releases)

+Note: you need also a copy of the lands src directory in the same folder as the exe.

 If you want to build Lands on Windows you can read these [instructions](https://github.com/ftomassetti/lands/wiki/Lands-on-Windows).

 *Linux*